Sanaebadi97/Kotlin-DSL/README.md

 # Kotlin-DSL

-Migrating build logic from Groovy to KotlinM
+## Migrating build logic from Groovy to Kotlin

 Gradle 5.0 has been released with lots of features and especially with the support of production-ready Kotlin DSL

 n this Video I’ll be sharing with you the process I’ve followed to migrate Gradle